Search

 Use a hybrid auction-draft combination: The first time I heard of this strange rule, I was a little bit skeptical that such a thing would work, but we tried it once and it really did seem enjoyable.
 Some fantasy football owners like to draft players.
 Others like to auction players.
 Why not do both?
 You can start with a five-round auction.
 If you have 12 players in your league, that means 60 players would get auctioned off.
 After that period is over, you then switch to doing a draft.
 The draft order would be determined by available salary, with the team that has the most money available drafting first and the team that spent the most in the auction would draft last.

-Use complex statistical ranking system instead of standings: All too often, the best team does not always win due to a number of unfortunate twists and turns.
+Use a complex statistical ranking system instead of standings: All too often, the best team does not always win due to a number of unfortunate twists and turns.
 Be it weather, injuries, or just freak performances, the best fantasy football team in any given league can sometimes find itself somewhere in the middle of the pack in terms of win percentage.
 Another unique rule to combat that element of luck is by using a statistical ranking system instead of pure win-loss standings.
 You can combine win percentage with total points scored, strength of schedule, player rankings, etc. You can get as nerdy as you want with it, but the more factors you employ, the more accurate the rankings are likely to be in determining the best teams.

 Award compensatory draft picks in dynasty leagues to compensate injuries: In recent years, there have been several high profile players that have gone down with injury early in the season.
 And if you were one of the unfortunate souls to draft said players, you likely kissed your championship aspirations goodbye.
 But if you are in a dynasty league, you might consider giving relief to those teams who suffered catastrophic injuries.
 For example, maybe you award an extra third-round pick to a team who lost its first-round pick the prior year for at least six games.
 Maybe you give a seventh-round pick if a team lost its third- or fourth-round pick the previous year for more than six games.
 You can play around with the formula however you want, but in essence it gives a morale boost to the teams who had to suffer through a painfully disappointing and boring season the year prior.

 Institute a college feeder system: For the really ambitious fantasy owners out there, instead of drafting rookies onto your active roster each year, why not consider having a separate college football draft immediately after the bowl season?
 It’ll give you something fun to do in the dog days of winter and it’ll create a farm system (or feeder system) from which you can pull when you’re ready.
-Basically, you draft any college player you want who is not already in one of your team’s farm system.
+Basically, you draft any college player you want who is not already in one of your team’s farm systems.
 Then, when they declare for the draft and get signed by an NFL team, you then have to make the decision whether you activate them to your active roster, or you cut them and they become free agents.

 Combine daily/weekly fantasy sports with head-to-head leagues: Some fantasy owners really enjoy the latest craze of daily, or — in the case of football — weekly fantasy leagues.
 You get to select a whole new lineup each week so you aren’t stuck with an underperforming roster for 13 weeks.
 Other fantasy owners prefer the traditional league types where you draft a team in August and play a different opponent each week throughout the season.
 Why not combine both concepts?
 You still create a schedule where you compete against one other owner each week of your season, but now you get the fun of selecting a whole new team each week.